Inside: The importance of using a self-care planner, make your self-care plan a priority and combat feelings of stress and overwhelm.

 Then at 35, I became a mom.
 It’s the best thing I’ve ever done.
 It’s also the thing that completely changed my life.
 Being a mom consumed my life – in a good way.
 My number one priority in life immediately became my beautiful daughter; structuring my life around what was best for her.

-Still, balancing life with marriage, parenting and work became much more challenging.
+Therefore, balancing life with marriage, parenting and work became much more challenging.
 Suddenly there were fewer hours in the day and less money.
 Little things I used to do for myself were put on the back burner.

-Stop Feeling Guilty for Your Self-Care
+Stop Feeling Guilty About Your Self-Care Activities

-Do these thoughts run through your mind?
+When you think about self-care, do these thoughts run through your mind?

-- Spending money on myself wasn’t okay.
+- Spending money on myself isn’t okay.

-- Stop being so selfish.
+- I shouldn’t be so selfish.

+It’s hard to find time for yourself.
+People need you.
+Things have to get done.
 Buying things for yourself like new clothes and make-up, outside of the bare necessities, can feel indulgent.
 Sometimes you may not even worthy.
 (Which is completely wrong, by the way.)

 Or maybe you’re doing more than enough but none of it feels like it’s good enough, because you’re doing so much that you can’t do any of it well.
 And when you feel like your failing, the last thing you do is something nice for yourself.